marcusanthonylorenzo/open-ai-chatbot/README.md

 - A status update which waits for the AI data to fetch. ("Open AI is typing...").

 **Notes:**
-- Done in Vanilla JS, no frameworks or editors.
+- Done in Vanilla JS and custom CSS, no frameworks or editors.
 - I tried my best to use Async/Await for the request.
 It is my current focus of improvement.
 - If I had more time, I would use local or web storage to maintain prompt history.
 - I also believe had I known React, my code would be 30% of the size and much more "portable".
 It is actually my primary topic of focus right now, along with Ajax.